The following guide explains how to remove and replace damaged or failed LCD screen on an Asus U56E laptop.

-Remove four screws securing the LCD screen assembly to the display back cover.
+Remove four screws securing the LCD assembly to the display back cover.

-Now you should be able to separate the LCD screen from the display back cover.
+Now you should be able to separate the LCD from the display back cover.

-Place the LCD screen face down on the palmrest/keyboard assembly.
+Place the LCD face down on the palmrest/keyboard assembly.

-Now you can access the video cable and disconnect it from the LCD screen.
+Now you can access the video cable and disconnect it from the LCD.

 Unglue clear tape securing the video cable connector.

-Unplug the video cable connector from the LCD screen.
+Unplug the video cable connector from the LCD.

-Remove the damaged/failed LCD screen and replace it with a new one.
+Remove the damaged/failed LCD and replace it with a new one.

 Assemble the laptop following all disassembly steps in the reverse direction.

-Asus U56E laptop has a LED backlit LCD screen installed.
+Asus U56E has a LED backlit LCD screen installed.

-Alternatively you can search by the LCD model number from the original screen.
-The model number is located on the back side of the screen.
-In my laptop I had the following screen installed: N156BGE-L41 Rev.C1.
+The LCD model number is located on the back side of the screen.
+In my laptop I had the following LCD installed: N156BGE-L41 Rev.C1.